molgenis/molgenis.org/molgenis_documentation/user_documentation.md

 The aggregation module allows you to produce aggregated counts for queries on the data.

-The screen has 2 area's, the controls and the results, the controls allow you to choose the attributes you wish to use for the aggregation.
+The screen has 2 areas, the controls and the results, the controls allow you to choose the attributes you wish to use for the aggregation.

 ![Dataexplorer aggregates](images/dataexplorer/aggregate_controls.png?raw=true, "dataexplorer/aggregates")